 Bucket-list goals, Beware.
 I’m coming for you!

-About two weeks ago, I submitted an application to present a session at a conference.
-Not just any conference.
+About two weeks ago, I applied to present a session at a conference.
+Not just any gathering.
 A conference that I’ve dreamed of attending.

-Add-on actually presenting a session at Grace Hopper Celebration, that’s major bucket-list worthy!
+Add-on presenting a session at Grace Hopper Celebration, that’s significantly bucket-list worthy!
 The presentation part is the kinda thing that I had on my list in 5-10+ years.
 Sure, the prospect fills me with terror and doubt, but I’m going to march along anyhow.

 This tweet.
 Plus, amazing women believing in me when I didn’t believe in myself, uttering words “you can do this!”
 Add in some handy documents demystifying the whole GHC submission process.
 This all sounds like a recipe for getting it done!

 But, really the encouragement part, that is some seriously powerful SHIT!
 Thank you Mercedes Adams, MJ Schmitt, Sam Moulton, and @NetApp_WIT.
 Place me in the “couldn’t have or wouldn’t have” camp without that support and encouragement.